Usha Haley, Ph.D.

 Area of Expertise:

-Professor Haley has testified on her research on China/Asia to the Congressionally mandated US-China Economic and Security Review Commission and twice before the Committee on Ways and Means, including on the federal legislation, the Non-market Economy Trade Remedy Act.
-She has presented on her research on China before the US International Trade Commission, US Department of Commerce and US Trade Representative.
-Her research on Chinese subsidies has served as the basis of three pieces of anti-dumping regulation in the European Union.
-She provided expert testimony before the US Senate on Chinese company Shuanghui's proposed takeover of Virginia-based Smithfield Foods.
+Usha has testified before the US Senate on Shuanghui’s takeover of Smithfield Foods, considered the most important case on FDI in a decade.
+She also testified on her research on China/Asia to the Congressionally mandated US-China Economic and Security Review Commission (USCC) and twice before the US Senate Committee on Ways and Means including on federal legislation, the Non-market Economy Trade Remedy Act whose findings were incorporated into US regulation (HR 1229).
+She has presented her research before the US International Trade Commission, US Department of Commerce and US Trade Representative.
+She was nominated to join the US delegation on the Steel Dialogue with China.
+Her research on Chinese subsidies has served as the basis of 3 pieces of anti-dumping regulation in the European Union.